 Description

-Mary Berry’s Vanilla Custard is made with eggs, cornflour, sugar, vanilla, and full-fat milk resulting in a rich, creamy treat that takes just 10 minutes to prepare!
+Mary Berry’s Vanilla Custard is made with eggs, egg yolk, cornflour, caster sugar, vanilla extract, and full-fat milk.
+This traditional Vanilla Custard recipe creates a delicious dessert that takes about 15 minutes to prepare and can serve up to 4 people.

 Ingredients